 Inheritance tax is calculated based on the beneficiary’s degree of kinship to the decedent and is generally paid out of the assets the beneficiary receives from the estate.

-Nebraska inheritance tax applies to any estate where the decedent was a resident of Nebraska or to the estate of any non-resident decedent who owns real property in Nebraska at the time of their death.
+Nebraska inheritance tax applies to any estate where the decedent was a resident of Nebraska or to the estate of any non-resident decedent who owned real property in Nebraska at the time of their death.

 Inheritance tax must be filed and paid to the county in which the decedent resided at the time of their death or in the county in which the non-resident decedent owned real estate.